-Student Teaching placement applications will not be processed until we receive and verify all required clearance items.
+School Counseling, Practicum, and Student Teaching placement applications will not be processed until we receive and verify all required clearance items.
 All placements are arranged by placement specialists in the College of Education's Office of Clinical Studies in accordance with school district partnership agreements and protocols.
-However, final placement decisions are made by school district officials and are based on school and district needs and the availability of school-based mentors who are rated as High Quality Cooperating Teachers.
+However, final placement decisions are made by school district officials and are based on school and district needs and the availability of school-based mentors.
 Candidates are not permitted to seek or make arrangements for their own placements.

-The Student Teaching Placement application is completed one semester in advance of the actual registration for the course itself.
-Candidates wishing to register for Student Teaching in Fall (September), MUST complete the Student Teaching Placement Application in Taskstream by February 1.
-Candidates wishing to register for Student Teaching in Spring (January), MUST complete the Student Teaching Placement Application in Taskstream by August 1.
+The School Counseling, Practicum, and Student Teaching Placement application is completed one semester in advance of the actual registration for the course itself.
+Candidates wishing to register for Practicum or Student Teaching in Fall (September), MUST complete the Practicum or Student Teaching Placement Application in SL&L by February 1.
+Candidates wishing to register for Practicum or Student Teaching in Spring (January), MUST complete the Practicum Student Teaching Placement Application in SL&Lby August 1.